awslabs/multi-agent-orchestrator/docs/src/content/docs/cookbook/lambda/aws-lambda-nodejs.md

 ---
-title: AWS Lambda JavaScript with Multi-Agent Orchestrator
+title: AWS Lambda NodeJs with Multi-Agent Orchestrator
 description: How to set up the Multi-Agent Orchestrator System for AWS Lambda using JavaScript
 ---